Click to enlargeIllustration of a typical gas-insulated switchgear Source: Ecofys

-Sulphur hexafluoride (SF6), which has a very high global warming potential, is used for insulation and arc interruption in switchgear.
-SF6 emissions have been successfully reduced thanks to a voluntary industry commitment.
-Alternative products to substitute SF6 in various applications are developed.
+Sulphur hexafluoride (SF₆), which has a very high global warming potential, is used for insulation and arc quenching in switchgear.
+SF₆ emissions have been successfully reduced thanks to a voluntary industry commitment.
+Alternative products to substitute SF₆ in various applications have been developed.

-SF6 has been used for many years in electrical equipment for power transmission and distribution in the medium-voltage and high-voltage range.
-Due to its high greenhouse potential of 23 500 (Scientifc Assessment of Ozone Depletion: 2018) or 22 800 (Regulation (EU) 517/2014) and the long atmospheric lifetime, this substance accumulates in the atmosphere.
+SF6 has been used for many years in electrical equipment for energy transmission and distribution in the medium-voltage and high-voltage range.
+Due to its high global warming potential of 24,300 (IPCC 6th Assessment Report) and its long atmospheric residence time, this substance accumulates in the atmosphere.
+Fluorinated alternatives fall under the PFAS definition

 Project on electrical equipment